Piggeonna/piggeonna/README.md

 -  This will probably be expanded on in the future, I have no idea how to code ;3;

-Heh, you should like... totally rate my music tast too
+Heh, you should like... totally rate my music taste too

 https://open.spotify.com/playlist/2VPdDRf9f5WDHNePstGfYU?si=RSrJS3AiTTacLhekYvxRAg